 Properties of Acetal

-Acetal is a crystalline thermoplastic that maintains a considerable portion of its strength and stiffness at temperatures approaching 200 °F. Rebling has plastic injection molded acetal in a variety of high gloss colors.
+Acetal is a crystalline thermoplastic that maintains a considerable portion of its strength and stiffness at temperatures approaching 200 °F. Rebling has participated in acetal injection molding projects of all kinds.
+Rebling has, for example, plastic injection molded acetal in a variety of high gloss colors.
 As with most other thermoplastics, we mold numerous grades of acetal including various concentrations of glass-filled compounds for improved strength and stiffness, impact modified grades, wear resistant grades, ultraviolet resistant grades, and antistatic and electrically conductive grades.

 Secondary Operations for Acetal parts